BigPolarBear1/factorization/README.md

 Update: First step complete... it now uses roots instead of linear coefficients.
 I uploaded that PoC already.
 Next... we're going to shift parabola with quadratic coefficients :)... this may take a few days.. because it requires quite a bit of code and refactoring..

+Update: Ok I'm done uploading for now.
+It's obvious now.
+Of 1*x^2-N produces a parabola when iterating x, then zx^2-N produces a shifted parabola.
+And polarbearalg_v44 shows how that can be made to work.
+Dude... people are so fucking screwed.
+I know exactly what this implies.
+I don't need NFS when I have this lol.